Epilogue logo

 What happens if I don’t name a beneficiary?

-You’re not legally required to name a beneficiary in your Will, but if you’re taking the time to make your Will, it would be quite odd to decide not to.
+You’re not legally required to name a beneficiary in your Will, but if you’re taking the time to make your Will, it would be quite odd not to.

-If you have a Will but don’t name any beneficiaries, your executor will rely on the rules of your province to distribute your assets.
+If you don't have a Will or, if you have a Will but don’t name any beneficiaries, your executor must rely on the rules of your province to determine who receives your assets.

 The rules of the province are strict and must be followed by the executor.
 Your assets may end up in the hands of people you wouldn’t have chosen.
 They could also end up in the hands of people you would have chosen, but not in the proportions you would expect.